-- 1. The recipient must be a Junior or Senior majoring in the Healthcare Management Program of the UCONN School of Business. - 2.
+- 1. The recipient must be a junior or senior majoring in the Healthcare Management Program of UCONN School of Business. - 2.
 Evidence of leadership skills is required. - 3.
 Awardee is expected to have a GPA of 3.7 or higher at the time of selection. - 4.
-Preference is given to graduates of E.O.
-Smith High School in Mansfield, CT.
-If no eligible student is found, recipient must still be a Connecticut high school graduate. - 5.
-The award is not renewable.
+E.O.
+Smith high school education is preferred.
+If no one from E.O.
+Smith is eligible, then someone who went to high school in Connecticut would receive secondary preference. - 5.
+The award is not renewable